Japn 340 Japanese Cinema: Okuribito (Departures)

 There are a few things that come through to me in this film:

-1. It's is about the beauty and the harmony that can be found in preparing the human body for its last voyage.
+1. It is about the beauty and the harmony that can be found in preparing the human body for its last voyage.
 Mostly considered gross, polluting and unpleasant, in the hands of a master, it becomes something noble and refined.
 The master performs his ritual much the way a Tea Master performs the tea ceremony--with great elegance, beauty and subtle emotion.
+Moreover, the mind becomes empty in a Zen or Daoist fashion, the body functions with effortlessness, or "wu-wei" = "non-striving" in Chinese philsophy.

 Everything is done beautifully and peacefully.
 "One grown cold, [is] restored to beauty for all eternity.
-This was done with calmness, and precicision and, above all, gentle affection."
+This was done with calmness, and precision and, above all, gentle affection."

 2. The companion of the mistress of the Tsuru Public Bath, who is also responsible for firing up the crematorium, observes that "Maybe death is a gateway. (mon 門) Dying doesn't mean the end.
 You go through it in order to get to the next thing.
 And as the Gatekeeper, I have sent many on their way: